adversinc/meteor-smart-router/README.md

-Routes.
+This is a Meteor FlowRouter helper which allows setting up routes with less boilerplate.
+Basically, the routes are being prepared as a set of properties.

+Still much to do.

 Should be called _before_ all other files to ensure that our custom routes (e.g. signup) have a priority over useraccounts

 ROUTE SETTINGS